A popular hiking trail in the Cusco region the Ancascocha Trek to Machu Picchu

 Yes.
 From the first lunch until the last breakfast, we provide water that has been boiled, purified, and cooled.
 You only need to bring reusable bottles or a hydration bladder (2L capacity recommended).

-How are the bathroom facilities during the trek?
+What are the bathroom facilities like on the Inca Trail?

 Ali Peru Treks provides a private chemical toilet tent with a water pump for our group only.
 This ensures superior hygiene and privacy compared to the public campsites.